Your purchase of the Washington Apples specialty license plate supports students through the Washington Apple Education Foundation!

 - Prepare your check addressed to WA DOL.
 Specialty plates cost $77.25 in the first year.
 If you would like to renew your tabs at the same time you purchase new plates, please contact a vehicle licensing office to get an exact cost.
 List of local vehicle licensing office contacts.

 - Applications may be mailed to the address on the form or dropped off at your local vehicle licensing office.
-Processing time for mailed application is about 2 months.
+Processing time for mailed application is about 3 weeks currently.
 Plates ordered through a local vehicle licensing office are generally delivered in 5-7 days.
 Hours and locations of local licensing offices are noted on the link.

 If you prefer to order a personalized Washington Apples license plate, follow the guidance on the state DOL website at https://www.dol.wa.gov/vehicleregistration/sppersonalized.html.
 Personalized plate applications must be mailed to the DOL address on the application.
 Turnaround time is currently 3 months.
 Please make sure to check the box for the Washington Apples plate background and include your top three choices for plate letters and numbers.